datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/auth.md

 **Client: Bank B** - Account roles: - collaboration-space:reader - collaborator:writer - data-contract:reader

-The support will send an email to the users with their url and credentials.
+The support will send to the users their url and credentials.

-## Bring Your Own Identity Provider (IDP)
+## Bring Your Own Identity Provider

-If you wish to integrate your own Identity Provider (IDP) into your collaboration space, you can do so.
-For more information on integrating your custom IDP, please [contact us](mailto:support@datavillage.com).
+If you wish to integrate your own Identity Provider with Datavillage, you can do so.
+For more information, please [contact us](mailto:support@datavillage.com).

 ---